 Skip to main content

 The energy sector is all about reliability and efficiency.
 Whether it's heat networks, CHP systems or other energy systems, proper operation is essential.
-In this regard, asset management is crucial, but compliance, or meeting legal requirements, plays an equally important role.
+In this regard, asset management is crucial, but compliance - or meeting legal requirements - plays an equally important role.
 Compliance and asset management reinforce each other, and by cleverly integrating the two, maintenance can be carried out more efficiently and sustainably.

 In this article, Hans, Enabler of Assets within Ecopulz, explains how asset management and compliance go hand in hand and makes the case for extending legal measurement intervals.
 We show how the User Inspector (IVG'er) successfully applied this to pressure vessels and systems, stretching the inspection interval from one to four years.